Table of Contents

 The young shoots can be blanched to reduce their bitterness and made into a puree similar to spinach.

-The leaves of the plant can be added to a variety of dishes, including salads, soups, stews, sauces, herbal cheeses and even as a substitute for asparagus.
+You can add the leaves of the plant to various dishes, including salads, soups, stews, sauces, herbal cheeses and even as a substitute for asparagus.

 Unknown